-Now that we’ve exited our literature lesson, it’s time for you to author your own story, no matter how different from or similar to others it may be.
+Now that we’ve exited our literature lesson, it’s time for you to master nonprofit storytelling and author your own story, no matter how different from or similar to others it may be.

 Lori L. Jacobwith, founder of Ignited Fundraising, has helped hundreds of nonprofits raise millions of dollars through effective storytelling.
 According to Jacobwith, it’s vital that your story is relatable.